-Pension Plan n Year Ended December (Dollars in thousands) 2021 2020 Accumulated other comprehensive loss at beginning of year, before tax \$ 12,222 \$ 11,147 Actuarial net (gain) loss arising during the period (4,372) 1,455 Amortizations (recognized in net periodic benefit cost): Actuarial loss (315) (375) Prior service cost (5) (5) Total recognized in other comprehensive loss (4,692) 1,075 Accumulated other comprehensive loss at end of year, before tax \$ 7,530 \$ 12,222
+Pension Plan n Year Ended December 31, (Dollars in thousands) 2022 2021 Accumulated other comprehensive loss at beginning of year, before tax \$ 7,530 \$ 12,222 Actuarial net loss (gain) arising during the period 517 (4,372) Amortizations (recognized in net periodic benefit cost): Actuarial loss (210) (315) Prior service cost (5) (5) Total recognized in other comprehensive loss 302 (4,692) Accumulated other comprehensive loss at end of year, before tax \$ 7,832 \$ 7,530

-For the years ended December 31, 2021 and 2020, the following weighted average assumptions were used to determine benefit obligations at the end of the year:
+For the years ended December 31, 2022 and 2021, the following weighted average assumptions were used to determine benefit obligations at the end of the year:

-Pension Plan SERI
+Pension Pension Plan

-Year Ended December 31,
+Y Year Ended December 31,

-2021 2020 2021 2020
+2022 2021 2022 2021

 Assumptions used to determine the year-end benefit obligations:

-Discount rate 2.90 % 2.50 % 5.00 % 5.01 %
+Discount rate 5.40 % 2.90 % 5.00 % 5.00 %

 Rate of compensation increase N/A N/A 5.00 % 5.00 %

-The dates used to determine retirement measurements for the Pension Plan were December 31, 2021 and 2020.
+The dates used to determine retirement measurements for the Pension Plan were December 31, 2022 and 2021.

 The Company's investment strategy for the Pension Plan is to maintain a consistent rate of return with primary emphasis on capital appreciation and secondary emphasis on income to enhance the purchasing power of the plan's assets over the long-term and to preserve capital.
 The investment policy establishes a target allocation for each asset class that is reviewed periodically and rebalanced when considered appropriate.
-Normal target allocations at December 31, 2021 were 55% domestic equity securities, 10% international equity securities and 35% bonds.
-Equity securities primarily include stocks, investment in exchange traded funds and large-cap, midcap and small-cap mutual funds.
+Normal target allocations at December 31, 2022 were 55% domestic equity securities, 10% international equity securities and 35% bonds.
+Equity securities primarily include stocks, investment in exchange traded funds and large-cap, mid-cap and small-cap mutual funds.
 Bonds include U.S. Treasuries, mortgage-backed securities and corporate bonds of companies in diversified industries.
 Other types of investments include money market funds and savings accounts opened with the Company.

-As of December 31, 2021 and 2020, the Pension Plan's assets measured at fair value were classified as follows:
+As of December 31, 2022 and 2021, the Pension Plan's assets measured at fair value were classified as follows: